kwatts949/CurriculumVitae/README.md

 Unlike 1% of the population, I was born with a highly gifted IQ, but that's only good if you do something with it.
 Fortunately, that didnt stop me from burning out completely in my teens.
 Even better, it took me a long while to regain my confidence and realise that I was enough.
 For the last couple of years I've been using my skills to revisit learning and achieve the goals I set for myself.

 In 2020, I decided to rediscover my love of learning and do another degree in Chemistry.
 Prior to that I had been self-studying A-Level Maths in my free-time.
-Come 2022, full of confidence and ambition from two years of successful intensive learing, I realised what I really love most about science is problem-solving, using computers to solve complex problems, like protein-folding a la DeepMind.
+Come 2022, full of confidence and ambition from two years of successful intensive learning, I realised what I really love most about science is problem-solving, using computers to solve complex problems, like protein-folding a la DeepMind.

 I'm now ready for a new challenge, to explore something I've long wanted to do.
 Coding gives me the opportunity to learn something new every day, to problem-solve to my hearts content, and challenge my brain and creativity in ways I couldn't have imagined.